 But the words I am using do point to something, and it is the same “thing” that the course is pointing at, both across the text and lessons, and in the particular sentence we are studying.

 We don’t have to “make” a total commitment, like football players bent on winning the Super Bowl, because in truth there is nothing to commit to and nobody to do the committing.
 But we can be willing to perceive the totality, or wholeness, or oneness if you like, of what is given right now.

 Logic leads us to willingness.
-This is an essential premise of A Course in Miracles, because Helen Schucman was a fiercely logical writer.
+This is an essential premise of A Course in Miracles, because Helen Schucman was fiercely logical.
 Logic gets us to where we pause and give attention.
 We may not know what we are looking for, but we know that looking matters.
-We know giving attention matters, so we give it.
+We know that giving attention matters, so we give it.

 And wholeness gives itself back, and in that inclusive mutual giving, oneness is clearly perceived, and perception is translated into knowledge.
 We “awaken” from the dream that there is such a thing as “sleep” or a self that could be other than awake and home in wholeness.